jaragunde/videogame-catalog-with-barcode-scanner/README.md

 This is a simple script to help catalog my videogames.
 It can retrieve a barcode from the webcam using `zbarcam`, then look up the obtained EAN in several online services, and merge the result with some data provided by the user.
-Finally, data is saved to a local file in CSV format.
+Finally, data is saved to a local file in CSV format or a SQLite database.

 How to use
 ----------